 Lingual braces and clear braces fall into the same boat since they’re used to treat the same kinds of conditions.
 Six Month Smiles, however, usually treats milder, cosmetic cases, so they might not be covered.
 You’ll need to check with Aetna to find out.

 Remember that you’ll need to get treatment from a dentist or orthodontist in Aetna’s network to receive the full amount for your coverage.

 Aetna At-Home Clear Aligners Coverage

 Aetna has a partnership with SmileDirectClub that brings the at-home aligner company into their PPO network.
-They don’t have partnerships with any other home aligner providers, but this could be an indication that they’re more open to covering home aligner treatment in general.
+They don’t have partnerships with any other home aligner providers, but this might mean that they’re more open to covering home aligner treatment in general.

-Of course, you shouldn’t assume that you’ll receive coverage just because some of Aetna’s plans cover SmileDirectClub treatment.
+Of course, you shouldn’t assume that you’ll receive coverage just because some of Aetna’s plans partially cover SmileDirectClub treatment.
 It all depends on your specific plan, so you should check first before beginning treatment.
-Some home aligner companies—like byte, Candid, and SmileDirectClub—will check for you, while others leave it up to you.
+Some home aligner companies — like Byte and SmileDirectClub — will check for you, while others leave it up to you.

 How to File a Claim

 If you choose in-office treatment with an in-network provider, you don’t need to worry about how to file a claim; your dentist’s or orthodontist’s office will handle the full process for you.
 With remote treatments and out-of-network providers, things can get a little trickier.